 5. Half-Finished Songs Kill Momentum Through Perfectionism

-The biggest killer of finished songs isn’t lack of talent—it’s perfectionism.
-You tell yourself you’ll finish when the mix is flawless, when the lyrics are perfect, when the chorus “feels right.”
-Meanwhile, weeks pass, and nothing gets finished.
+The biggest killer of finished songs isn't lack of talent.
+It's perfectionism.
+You tell yourself you'll finish when the mix is flawless, when the lyrics are perfect, when the chorus "feels right."
+Meanwhile, weeks pass and nothing gets finished.

 Action Step: Adopt the 80% Rule.

-Commit to calling a song “done” when it feels 80% finished.
-The last 20% is where perfectionism lives—and where most momentum dies.
+- The last 20% is where perfectionism lives, and where most momentum dies.

 Use this mantra: Finished songs teach me more than perfect drafts ever will.